 Step Four – Adding The Fabric

 This is the part I was most nervous about because I literally never work with fabric.
 Textiles was one of my nemesis subjects in school along with pretty much anything artistic like art, pottery, CDT – the list goes on.
 I even struggled to really understand what type of fabric I could use or what measurements mean – I mean “fat quarter” anyone?!
+If you’re worried about this element of an upholstery project and need help with your project, find out how much it costs to reupholster.

 I eventually managed to find some lovely looking fabric on Ebay which said it was ideal for upholstery and came in measurements I could add actually understand ie, metres.
 Before I set about stapling the fabric, I decided to mark on the underside of the bench where my hairpin legs would go so I drew round the outline in pencil.
 This gave me a good guide mark of where I’d be attaching the fabric to try and keep it neat.